These days, we hear a lot about artificial intelligence (AI), machine learning (ML) and Deep Learning (neural networks). Let’s learn what they are.

 As we mentioned, machine learning algorithms and in particular neural network models, require vast amounts of training data.
 Beyond that, effective neural networks require considerable computing resources.

 Today, those amounts of training data can be collected and vast computing resources are more available for these programs to become more efficient and therefore improve.

-According to Andrew Ng (from Coursera and Chief Scientist at Baidu Research), deep learning is the first class of algorithms that is scalable.
+According to Andrew Ng (from Coursera and Chief Scientist at Baidu Research), deep learning is the first class of machine learning algorithms that is scalable.
 Meaning, as we construct larger neural networks and train them with more and more data, their performance continues to increase.
 This is generally different than other machine learning techniques that reach a plateau in performance.

 Jeff Dean is a Senior Fellow in Google's Systems and Infrastructure Group and has been involved and perhaps partially responsible for the scaling and adoption of deep learning within Google.
 In a 2016 talk titled “Deep Learning for Building Intelligent Computer Systems” he highlights the scalability of neural networks indicating that results get better with more data and larger models, that in turn require more computation to train.

 Generally, deep learning: